Rudy A. Mazzocchi

 Rudy A. Mazzocchi was an American entrepreneur and author.
 Mazzocchi founded and exited several companies in the med-tech industry including MICROVENA, Vascular Science, Inc., CytoGenesis, Inc. and Image-Guided Neurologics.

-At his death in 2022, he was Executive Chairman of ONE Exchange AG, Chairman/CEO of AGENTIX Corp., Chairman/CEO of ASEP Medical and former Founding CEO of ELENZA, Executive Chairman of Establishment Labs (NASDAQ:ELSA), Founding Chairman of OptiStent, Inc. and Independent Director of several public and private companies.
-In 2012, Mazzocchi published the award-winning novel Equity of Evil, the first book of The EQUITY Series.
+At his death in 2022, he was Executive Chairman of One Exchange AG, Chairman/CEO of Agentix Corp., Chairman/CEO of ASEP Medical and former Founding CEO of Elenza, Executive Chairman of Establishment Labs (NASDAQ:ELSA), Founding Chairman of OptiStent, Inc. and Independent Director of several public and private companies.

+In 2012, Mazzocchi published the award-winning novel Equity of Evil, the first book of The Equity Series.
 He was the author of over 110 patents.
 He also served as churchwarden at Manhattan's Little Church Around the Corner.

-Early life
+Early life and education

-Mazzocchi attended the University of Pittsburgh, graduating with a Bachelor of Science in Life Sciences and Biochemistry.
+Mazzocchi was born in Pittsburgh, Pennsylvania to immigrant parents Ralph Mazzocchi from Italy and Helga Franziska Graf from Austria.
+He attended the University of Pittsburgh and graduating with a Bachelor of Science in Life Sciences and Biochemistry.
 He then completed graduate studies in Biophysics at UCLA.